mealofdoom/Nez_dotnetcore_base/README.md

 of the official Nez-Samples repository @ https://github.com/prime31/Nez-Samples.
 The latter has been modified both to target the platforms of this solution, but also to fix some build errors that were caused by conflicting project references.

+I recommended creating a fork of this repository if you intend to use it.

   In order to compile the projects just run:

 `